-The Attendance Lead will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
+15.4 The Attendance Lead will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
 The Attendance Lead will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
 The attendance Lead will ensure that this is then shared with the Trust Central Team accordingly.

-The Local Governing Board and the Trust central team will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.
+15.5 The Local Governing Board and the Trust central team will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.

-The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools.
+15.6 The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools.

-The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.
+15.7 The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.

-16. Training of staff
+16.0 Training of staff

-The school will recognise that early intervention can prevent poor attendance.
+16.1 The school will recognise that early intervention can prevent poor attendance.
 As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training.

-The Local Governing Board will ensure that teachers and support staff receive training in line with this policy as part of their induction.
+16.2 The Local Governing Board will monitor that teachers and support staff receive training in line with this policy as part of their induction.
 Following this initial training, staff will receive regular and ongoing training as part of their development.

-Training will cover at least the following:
+16.3 Training will cover at least the following:

-- The importance of good attendance - That absence is almost invariably a result of wider circumstances

-- The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it
+- The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it

-The Local Governing Board will provide dedicated and enhanced attendance training to the Attendance Lead and other staff with specific attendance functions in their role - this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance.
+16.4 The Local Governing Board will monitor that dedicated and enhanced attendance training is provided to the Attendance Lead and other staff with specific attendance functions in their role - this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance.

-Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.
+16.5 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.

-17. Monitoring and review
+17.0 Monitoring and review

-Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 97% - full details of the school's absence levels can be found on the school website.
+17.1 Attendance and punctuality will be monitored throughout the year.
+The school's attendance target is 97% but no less than 96.5%.

-This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is September 2023.
+17.2 This policy will be reviewed annually by the Trust executive leadership team.
+The next scheduled review date for this policy is November 2024.